evg13ny/FirstRepo/README.md

 1. Changing files
 2. Committing files
-3. Pushing ti the servet
+3. Pushing to the server